ardymarky/Hadron-640r/README.md

 # Hadron-640r

-Object detection and 3d tracking using thermal cameras and python3
+Object detection and 3d tracking using thermal cameras and OpenCV

 Proces 1 (Timesync):